Luke-Jacobs/Lyric-Framework/README.md

 ...
 ```

-After you write up a list of artists that you want to download, you can have the framework download those artists using this command:
+After you write up a list of artists that you want to download, you can have the framework download the lyrics of those artists using this command:

 ```
 python LyricFramework.py download -i [Artist list path] -o [Output filename for Collection] -d [Delay in seconds for downloading each song]